-The need for further student accommodation in Cardiff is not a material consideration in the determination of this planning application.
+The abundance of existing, and need for further student accommodation, within Cardiff, is not a material consideration in the determination of this planning application.

 Welsh Water have raised no objection to the application on the basis of the drainage capacity of the area.